chromaui/chromatic-docs/monorepos.md

 ## Advanced configuration

 The following sections detail advanced configuration options only available when running Chromatic from CLI or CI.
-Currently, they're unavailable when configuring the Visual Testing addon in a monorepo environment.
+As the Visual Testing addon is still in early access enabling any of the options below (e.g., TurboSnap) will result in the addon ignoring them and use the default configuration instead.
+This will not affect your builds as they are treated separately, and any incoming change will be reconciled with builds generated via CLI or CI.

 ### Only run Chromatic when changes occur in a subproject